How to Register an Emotional Support Animal in Illinois

 Once a mental health professional has determined that an ESA would be beneficial for an individual, they will issue an ESA Letter.
 This letter would state that an individual has a diagnosed mental or emotional disability — and that the emotional support animal is beneficial for the person’s treatment.

-3. Presenting the ESA Letter to a Housing Provider
+3. Presenting the ESA Letter to a Housing Provider in Illinois

-Even in places with a “no pets” policy, ESA owners may request reasonable accommodation, as stated by the Fair Housing Act (FHA) and detailed further in The Illinois Assistance Animal Integrity Act.
+Even in places with a “no pets” policy, ESA owners may request reasonable accommodation, as stated by the Fair Housing Act (FHA) and detailed further in the Illinois Assistance Animal Integrity Act.

 4. Keeping Your ESA Letter Updated